paulohsmelo/spring-netflix/README.md

 # spring-netflix
-Study about Netflix OSS and Spring Boot
+Study about Netflix OSS and Spring Boot, using Eureka, Zuul, Hystrix and Docker.